About Me

 1975-1980

 My dad got transferred to Paris and Geneva for several years.
-Here Allan and I are taking a crash-course at the Alliance Française in Paris, 1975.
+Here my older brother and I are taking a crash-course at the Alliance Française in Paris, 1975.
 I'm at front, sulking.
-Allan's behind me in the snazzy vest.
+My brother is behind me in the snazzy vest.

-For later — and less hallucinogenic! — versions of Paris, see ✧ Le Bijou, The Floating World, and ✧ The Priest’s Dilemma.
+For an account of tripping in Paris, see The Tiny Pyramids of Ra.
+For later, less hallucinogenic, versions of Paris, see ✧ Le Bijou, ✧ The Floating World, and ✧ The Priest’s Dilemma.

-In Sweden with friends — Jim from New Jersey and Martin from Stockholm.
+In Sweden with friends from New Jersey and Stockholm.

-When I was 16, Ward and I travelled down to Italy and Greece with Jim — sleeping in hostels and on beaches.
+When I was 16, I travelled down to Italy and Greece with friends — sleeping in hostels and on beaches.

-Slumming it, with Ward, 1976.
+Slumming it with a friend in 1976.
 Greece on 5 dollars a day was actually possible.

 My transition back to Calgary wasn’t a smooth one — as I write about in Seeing Double.
 I finished high school at an open Catholic school, at which point I indulged in far too much pot, LSD, and mescaline.
 I also became living proof of what Marilyn Manson said so elegantly about the misfortune of hormones and high school: “if you have pimples, the girls aren’t gonna fuck you.”